To the Home Page

 Nokia E55’s keypad

-But the question remains: how can you enter text with only 14 keys when there is no Space, Shift, Enter present?
+But the question remains: how can you enter text with only 14 keys when there is no Space, Shift, or Enter present?
 Nokia E55 had 20-ish buttons and a dedicated Backspace key.

-Look at what the mechanical keyboard community has done: they removed many keys from their ≤40% designs, including modifiers and special keys.
+Look at what the mechanical keyboard community has done: they removed many keys from their 40% designs, including modifiers and special keys.
 To delete a single character, you press O and P keys at the same time because these two are closest to the expected location of Backspace on a full-size keyboard.

 You can learn more about how to use small keyboards in Greg Leo’s YouTube video.